Second fatal crash on Weber Road this year

 Robbie Holm was killed on March 29.

-Police have not released any further details of the March crash other than to say that the Serious Crash Unit is still to determine the cause.
+Police have not released any further details of the March crash, other than to say the Serious Crash Unit is still to determine the cause.

 However, Collis said while the Serious Crash Unit had not released findings on that crash, each occurred under very different circumstances.